Applications due April 11

 - If applicable, please include the following statement in your submission email:

-- “I self-identify as African American, Hispanic American (non-European), Native American or Alaskan native.”
+- “I self-identify as Black or African American, Hispanic or Latino (non-European), American Indian, Alaska Native, Native Hawaiian or other Pacific Islander.”

 - This statement is optional but allows your application to be considered for nominations reserved by V Foundation for faculty who are underrepresented in the scientific community.

-Submissions should reference “2021 V Scholar Award Adult Cancer Research” in the subject line of the email.
+Submissions should reference “2022 V Scholar Award Adult Cancer Research” in the subject line of the email.
+Note that the selected candidate will need to prepare a brief nomination form and draft a VICC director letter of recommendation by April 22.